 Get-ADUser -filter {(whencreated -ge $lastday)}

-List the accounts with an expired password (you can configure password expiration options in the domain password policy):
+List the accounts with expired passwords (password expiration options are set in the domain password policy):

 Get-ADUser -filter {Enabled -eq $True} -properties name,passwordExpired| where {$_.PasswordExpired}|select name,passwordexpired

-Task: for the list of user accounts that are stored in a text file (one account per line), you need to get the user’s company name from AD and save it to a CSV file (you can easily import this CSV file into Excel).
+Task: get the user’s company name from AD and save it to a CSV file for a list of user accounts in a text file (one account per line).
+You can then import this CSV file into Excel:

 Import-Csv c:\ps\users_list.csv | ForEach {